Matarwy/TradingPlanet-Swap/docs/CORE.md

 import Web3 from 'web3'
 import bitcoin from 'bitcoinjs-lib'

-import swapApp, { constants } from 'swap.app'
+import TradingPlanetApp, { constants } from 'swap.app'
 import SwapAuth from 'swap.auth' import SwapRoom from 'swap.room' import SwapOrders from 'swap.orders'